twpayne/chezmoi/README.md

 to update your home directory.

+## Exporting archives

+`chezmoi` can create an archive containing the target state.
+This can be useful for generating target state on a different machine or for simply inspecting the target state.
+A particularly useful command is:

+    $ chezmoi archive | tar tvf -

+which lists all the files in the target state.

 ## Under the hood

 `chezmoi` stores the desired state of files, symbolic links, and directories in